 The principal concern of market participants in this regard is to ensure that there is sufficient clarity and certainty as to the rules that will apply and as to the full legal, tax and regulatory capital effects, so that market participants can analyse the market and other risks of the transaction, structure and document it properly, price it accurately (including by pricing the regulatory capital implications of the transaction) and hedge it effectively and reliably.
 Certainty under the Netting Act is of great importance to the safety efficiency and stability of Australia's financial markets.
-Any difference between the approach taken in Australia and the approach taken in other jurisdictions (including in Europe under the EU Banking Recovery and Resolution Directive (BRRD)) in respect of a European or US bank could mean that potential counterparties to these Australian institutions will perceive there to be greater risks in dealing with Australian institutions.
+Any difference between the approach taken in Australia and the approach taken in other jurisdictions (including in Europe under the EU Banking Recovery and Resolution Directive (BRRD)) in respect of a European or US bank could mean that potential counterparties to these Australian institutions.
 To the extent that the proposed solution does not result in potential financial institution counterparties to these Australian FIs treating close-out netting as being enforceable, such potential counterparties will not be entitled under the Basel rules to net exposures or offset the value of collateral, leading to higher regulatory capital charges and thus, higher transaction pricing for Australian institutions.

-Marina Bay Financial Centre Tower 1, Level 11, 8 Marina Boulevard, Singapore 018981 P 65 6653 4170 www.isda.org
+International Swaps and Derivatives Association, Inc. Marina Bay Financial Centre Tower 1, Level 11, 8 Marina Boulevard, Singapore 018981 P 65 6653 4170 www.isda.org